emilybache/Racing-Car-Katas/TDDMicroExercises.ProposedSolution/README.md

 Can you spot the violations that are sill there?
 Can you mention a change request or a new feature request that surface one of that violations?
 Can you suggest a refactoring that remove the violation?

+What are the differences between the solution with a static typed language and the one with a dynamically typed language?
+What are the consequences for the design?